proxystore/taps/.github/pull_request_template.md

 ## Pull Request Checklist

 Please confirm the PR meets the following requirements.
-- [ ] Relevant tags are added (breaking, bug, dependencies, documentation, enhancement, refactor).
+- [ ] Relevant tags are added (breaking, bug, documentation, enhancement, package, etc.).
 - [ ] Code changes pass `pre-commit` (e.g., ruff, mypy, etc.).
 - [ ] Tests have been added to show the fix is effective or that the new feature works.
 - [ ] New and existing unit tests pass locally with the changes.